Nice to meet you.

 When choosing images and graphics for your site, keep in mind these best practices to maximize their effectiveness:

 • Use your own photos.
 Don’t stick to generic stock photos.
 Rather, feature high-resolution images of your staff, volunteers, donors, and constituents.
-By showcasing real people, you’ll help your site stand out from others.
+You’ll help your site stand out from others by showcasing real people.

 • Don’t overload the page.
-While imagery is effective, too much of it can distract the reader and slow down the page.
+While the imagery is effective, too much can distract the reader and slow down the page.
 Keep it minimal and use it only where it’s most effective.

 • Strategically place your images.
 Each image should serve a purpose.
 Use them as a way to support your content and break up the text.